syncfusion-content/js-api-docs/api/js/ejDiagram.md

 #### ZoomCommand

-Specifies the zoom-in or zoom-out commands,
+Used to zoom-in or zoom-out the diagram

 <table class="props">
     <thead>